-Everthought Education (Everthought) group is a trades, building and construction registered training organisation (RTO) delivering qualifications from its Queensland and Western Australia base, as well as workplace skilling, training and assessment solutions through its network of Recognition for Prior Learning (RPL) and apprenticeship operations around all states of Australia.
-The organisation delivers industry-recognised trades qualifications from Certificate I through to Advanced Diploma, as well as quality assured RPL and Continuing Professional Development (CPD) services to highly experienced trades professionals and employers seeking to advance their workforce trades certifications.
+Everthought Education (Everthought) group is a trades, building and construction registered training organization (RTO) delivering qualifications from its Queensland and Western Australia base, as well as workplace skilling, training and assessment solutions through its network of Recognition for Prior Learning (RPL) and apprenticeship operations around all states of Australia.
+The organization delivers industry-recognized trades qualifications from Certificate I through to Advanced Diploma, as well as quality assured RPL and Continuing Professional Development (CPD) services to highly experienced trades professionals and employers seeking to advance their workforce trades certifications.

-- Lead generation through a ‘Refer-a-mate’ campaign, designed to encourage tradespeople to refer a mate who had industry experience but not recognised trades certification.
+- Lead generation through a ‘Refer-a-mate’ campaign, designed to encourage tradespeople to refer a mate who had industry experience but not recognized trades certification.

 - Previous campaigns were organic, largely via social media and referrals.

 - Everthought wanted to improve on its already good SMS open rates, especially compared to email rates, by taking the campaign to the next level.
 “Promotional SMS activity and, more recently, conversational SMS, have been a great platform to reach our audience in the past, but we’ve been looking for ways to up that experience.,” says Lucas West, Director at Everthought.

 - MessageMedia’s mobile landing pages were used for the campaign to increase engagement and track conversions.

 - Conversational messaging was particularly appealing.
 Everthought’s audience is highly engaged with social media, and therefore very comfortable with messaging solutions and responding via SMS.